HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ### SEO & Accessibility

 Associating descriptive text with images not only helps accessibility for those who can't view the images and utilize screen-readers, but it is also being used by various computer vision algorithms to understand the subject matter of an image.
 Descriptive text should be meaningful in the context of the page and relevant to the image it is describing.
+More information on these topics can be found in the [SEO](./seo) and [Accessibility](./accessibility) chapters.

 #### Usage of `alt` text